Soedarmo

-Soedarmo (born 28 September 1956) was an Indonesian military officer and bureaucrat who became the Director General of Politics and General Government.
+Soedarmo (born 28 September 1959) is an Indonesian military officer and bureaucrat who was the Director General of Politics and General Government from 2015 to 2019.
 Due to his office in the Ministry of Home Affairs, he held acting governorships in Aceh and Papua.

 Military career

 Soedarmo began his military career after graduating from the Armed Forces Academy in 1983.
 He spend most of his military career at Army Intelligence Center and was deployed to East Timor and Irian Jaya for intelligence and defence operations.
 He also served as the commander of Makassar's military district in the 1990s.

 In 1995, Soedarmo received his first overseas deployment, serving as Indonesia's military attaché to Singapore until 1998, as a staff for legal and security Affairs at the Indonesian Embassy in Malaysia from 1998 until 2003, and as Indonesia's military attaché to Singapore from 2003 until 2006.
 He returned to Indonesia and became an assistant officer for foreign affairs at the Army Security, Monitoring and Evaluation staff.
 He was promoted from colonel to brigadier general in 2009.

 Afterwards, Soedarmo entered Indonesian State Intelligence Agency.
 He was initially assigned as the director for Sumatra and Kalimantan at one of the agency's deputies.
 He was moved to a new post on 6 March 2012 and became the agency's head in East Kalimantan.
 Three years later, on 15 September 2014, Soedarmo became an expert staff for ideological and political affairs in the agency, and promoted again to major general.
 Soedarmo was dismissed from his office on 1 April 2015, and he became a military officer without any office since then.